 Investment in energy efficiency over the past decades has shifted our economic, social, and environmental trajectory.
 However, investments are not keeping pace.
 Additionally, trends toward increasing size and number of buildings and devices, and increasing vehicle miles traveled, may lead to significant increases in energy use without accelerated energy efficiency.

-Energy efficiency has already made its mark on the U.S. energy economy and society.
+Incremental investments in energy efficiency across buildings, transportation, and industry sectors in North America increased after years of stalled investment.
 However, we must raise our ambitions to support energy efficiency – advancing on tried-and-true policies that unlock private capital, drive innovation, and ensure energy efficiency is accessible for all while preparing for energy efficiency’s future.